umgbhalla/starred/README.md

 ## Others

+- [getify/You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) - A book series on JavaScript. @YDKJS on twitter.
 - [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
 - [mtdvio/every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
 - [Manjaro-Sway/manjaro-sway](https://github.com/Manjaro-Sway/manjaro-sway) - 🚧 manjaro linux with wayland 🖼, sway 🌴 and a lot of ♥